The Memory Famine

 Then, on March 1, the Strait of Hormuz effectively closed.
 South Korea imports nearly 70 percent of its oil through that strait.
 Samsung and SK Hynix, the companies that make most of the world's memory chips, watched their shares crash 10 and 11 percent in a single day.4 Semiconductor fabrication eats energy the way AI eats memory.
 When the energy supply is at risk, so is every chip coming off the line.

 Not every phone maker is in the same position.
 Apple and Samsung spent years on vertical supply chain control, designing their own silicon and locking in long-term agreements.
-Counterpoint calls it "stronger supply chain integration, higher pricing power, and continued premiumization."2 The companies watching their margins disappear are the ones who built phones but never thought about where the parts came from.
+Counterpoint calls it "stronger supply chain integration, higher pricing power, and continued premiumization."2 The companies watching their margins disappear spent a decade competing on screen size and not one quarter asking where the memory came from.

-The DRAM chip sits at a junction between two industries that didn't know they were competing for the same raw material.
+Two industries are competing for the same chip.
+Neither knew it until now.
 One builds infrastructure for artificial intelligence.
 The other puts a computer in the pocket of five billion people.
 And now both are sitting inside a geopolitical standoff they didn't design and can't control.

 IDC's earliest estimate for relief?
 Late 2027.
-If new manufacturing capacity comes online.1
+If new manufacturing capacity comes online.
+If the rare earths ship.
+If the strait reopens.
+If no one else needs the chip by then.1

-I keep going back to that November forecast.
+That November forecast still nags at me.
 Two percent growth.
 The analyst had every reason to believe it was right.
-Weeks later, the number was pointing the other direction entirely.
-The thing that flipped it wasn't demand or competition.
-It was a chip that everyone needed and no one could get enough of.
+Weeks later, the number flipped entirely.
+A single chip that everyone needed and no one could get enough of had rewritten the outlook for five billion phones.

 References